Qumulo/docs/supermicro.md

 To identify which DIMM module failed, you must use the baseboard management controller (BMC) on the node or another hardware monitoring solution.

-**Caution:**
-* Use extreme caution when handling DIMM modules.
+{% include caution.html content="* Use extreme caution when handling DIMM modules.
 Don't touch their metal contacts.
 * Never force a DIMM module into a slot.
 Each DIMM module has a keyed notch which allows the module to be inserted in only one way.
 * DIMM modules are not hot-swappable.
 You must power off the node to replace a DIMM module.
 * For optimal air circulation, you must always reinstall the top chassis cover.
-You must never run the node for an extended period of time with the top chassis cover removed.
+You must never run the node for an extended period of time with the top chassis cover removed." %}

 1. Power off the node, remove the top chassis cover, and disconnect the power cords from both PSUs.